People with Disabilities

 As we’ve mentioned before, a lack of affordable housing combined with poverty and poor employment opportunities all contribute to homelessness.
 These causes are intensified for people with disabilities, some of whom need caregivers and other supports—making the search for independent, long-term housing very difficult.
 In 2013, 12,000 adults in Ontario were waiting for supportive housing in a system that is backlogged and engineered to solve crises, but not prevent them.

-If people with disabilities do become homeless, they often find themselves struggling to find shelters that can accommodate them.
+If people with disabilities do experience homelessness, they often find themselves struggling to find shelters that can accommodate them.